NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_devops.md

 #### Extend your cleanup script

 Extend your cleanup script to include the following functionality:
-- Deletes them safely, add a dry-run option
+- Add a dry-run option (list of files/directories to be deleted)
 - Make it recursive
 - Logs the deleted files to a log file.
 - Parameterize it (e.g., --dry-run, --days, --path, etc.)